Tarmean/tarmean.github.io/OpenRec.md

 The core trick I want to introduce is simple: Adding some knot-tying to continuations lets us add a `recurse` operator which is really useful when writing generic traversals.
 Weirdly, this pattern exactly matches OOP inheritance v-tables.
-This blog post focuses on concrete code.
-The good news is that the code can be used as-is, you can find it [in this gist](https://gist.github.com/Tarmean/c8c986f6c1723be10b7454b53288e989).
+This blog post focuses on concrete implementation based on `scrap your boilerplate`, though it would work for `KURE` or `GHC.Generics` based traversals.
+The code for this post can be found [in this gist](https://gist.github.com/Tarmean/c8c986f6c1723be10b7454b53288e989).
 I have some minor open design questions so it hasn't *quite* made it into a library yet.

 ### Open Recursion and V-Tables